Last Updated on

 You may experience shortness of breath can result from the expanding uterus, which puts pressure on the rib cage and the diaphragm.
 You will find it tougher to breathe normally.

-- Shoulder ache: You might suffer from aches in the shoulders.
+You might suffer from aches in the shoulders.
 This is also a side effect of the pressure on the diaphragm since the shoulders are connected by several nerves to the diaphragm.

-- Indigestion: There is limited space in your body before it begins to get congested.
+There is limited space in your body before it begins to get congested.
 As the uterus begins to expand against the abdominal organs like the stomach and intestines, you might experience indigestion.

-What Causes Rib Pain in Pregnant Women?
+What Causes Rib Pain in Pregnant Women

 Rib pain is caused by an increase in body size.
 Here are other common causes of rib pain during pregnancy:

 The growing uterus is the most common cause of rib pain.
 As the baby becomes bigger, the muscles on the ribs are forced apart, creating a strain.
 This can cause mild discomfort to sudden bolts of pain.
-In women with smaller hips or those carrying larger foetuses, the rib cage even faces the risk of fracture.

 Position of the Baby

-As the second trimester comes to an end, the foetus turns upside down so that its head faces towards the vaginal canal and its feet point toward the mommy-to-be’s ribs.
+As the second trimester comes to an end, the foetus turns upside down so that its head faces towards the vaginal canal and its feet point toward the mother’s ribs.
 This puts pressure on the ribs.
 Arm and leg movements, especially kicks, can cause aches and pains in the ribs.
 You will feel this type of rib pain just under the breast on the side where the baby is.

 During pregnancy, the hormone relaxin is released to prepare the mommy-to-be for birth.
 This causes pain around the pelvis and under the ribs.